#Mulder and Buffy Team-Up

 Skull Girls (fighting game where all but two of the playable characters are female.
 Filia is kind of the unofficial "face" of the game, but the protagonist really depends on who's story mode you play.)

-Really, most of the games I play are fighting games where you can play whichever character you want, with most having their own story mode or rpgs where you can choose your character's gender.
+Really, most of the games I play are either fighting games where you can play whichever character you want, with most having their own story mode or rpgs where you can choose your character's gender.

-There's also a ton of romance anime that also fall into the "main character is debatable" category: Familiar of Zero, Don't Toy with Me, Miss Nagatoro, Darling in the FRANXX, Kodomo no Jikan, Astarotte's Toy etc.
+There's also a ton of romance anime that also fall into the "main character is debatable" category: Familiar of Zero, Don't Toy with Me Miss Nagatoro, Darling in the FRANXX, Kodomo no Jikan, Astarotte's Toy etc.

 Frankly, of if I were to list media where 60 to 99% of the cast were female, regardless of the protagonist's gender, the list would probably be AT LEAST 3 times as long, if not longer, due to just how much anime, manga and Japanese media I love falls into that category.